 A strong stream of water can wash them off but it might damage the tomato.
 You can also spray with an insecticidal soap or garlic oil spray to reduce the population or encourage natural predators, such as lacewings or ladybugs, who will only gladly help reduce their numbers.

 Blister beetles also like to dine on your tomatoes and if there are many of them, can defoliate a plant.
 These medium-sized black, red, gray, or striped beetles eat grasshopper eggs, which can be a good thing, but their rampant appetite for the tomato foliage is less desirable.

 Handpick these pests from the plant and drop them into a bucket of soapy water.

-Another tomato plant insect pest is a smooth underground operator.
-The cutworm is a one inch caterpillar that curls into a C-shape under the soil that can eviscerate young plants at the surface.
+Another tomato plant pest is a smooth underground operator.
+The cutworm is a one-inch (2.5 cm.) caterpillar that curls into a C-shape under the soil that can eviscerate young plants at the surface.

 Flea beetles are yet another insect pest of tomato plants.
 These tiny metallic, dark brown beetles eat holes in the leaves, which will eventually stunt or even kill young plants.

 Remove weeds around the plants where the beetles nest and spray the tomatoes with an insecticidal soap.
 Basil planted nearby is also said to repel them.